 You can view videos of the main talks at meetings on your computer.
 Just click on the image at right to see what’s currently available.
 There are videos of talks about all aspects of astronomy there – they’ll keep you entertained for hours!

-SPA meetings are held on the last Saturday of January, April, July and October in the Gustave Tuck Lecture Theatre of University College London, Gower Street, London WC1E 6BT.
+SPA meetings are held on the last Saturday of January, April, July and October, normally in the Gustave Tuck Lecture Theatre of University College London, Gower Street, London WC1E 6BT.
+However, the October 2018 meeting will be held in Lecture Theatre 1 of the Cruciform Building, which is directly across Gower Street from the main entrance to the UCL quadrangle.

 The nearest tube station is Euston Square (Circle and Metropolitan lines).
 Turn left on leaving the barrier, which brings you to the top of Gower Street.
-Walk 150 m down Gower Street and the entrance to UCL is on your left:
+Walk 150 m down Gower Street and the entrance to the Cruciform Building is on your right:

 About the meetings